- Visiting Us

 Navigation is a theme in our galleries and we speak on early Māori and Polynesian navigation along with early European navigation.
 This is presented in video clips and on the gallery walls and gives a wonderful insight into these highly respected navigation techniques.

-Matariki / The Pleiades is also introduced in our Southern Skies Gallery and visitors will leave with an appreciation of the meaning of Matariki as well as understanding its importance in the Maramarataka / traditional Māori calender.
+Matariki / The Pleiades is also introduced in our Southern Skies Gallery and visitors will leave with an appreciation of the meaning of Matariki as well as understanding its importance in the Maramarataka / traditional Māori calendar.

 Matariki can be translated in two different ways: Mata Riki (Tiny Eyes) or Mata Ariki (Eyes of God).
-Some say Matariki is a mother surrounded by her six daughters, others suggest if is a male star.
+Some say Matariki is a mother surrounded by her six daughters, others suggest it is a male star.
 It is known by other names around the world: Subaru, the Seven Sisters and Messier 45.

 Check out these websites for more information on Matariki and Puanga: